karan-source/K6-API-Load-Testing-Framework/README.md

 | `profile` | `smoke`, `load`, `stress`, `contention` |
 | `data_mode` | `sequential`, `random` |

-The SQL Server SA password lives in the workflow rather than in a repository secret.
-It is created and destroyed with the service container, is unreachable from outside the job, and is valid nowhere else - storing it as a secret would imply a confidentiality it does not have.
+The SQL Server SA password comes from the `SA_PASSWORD` repository secret.
+The credential itself is ephemeral - it is created and destroyed with the service container and is valid nowhere else - but keeping it out of the workflow file avoids a plaintext password that secret scanners cannot tell apart from a real one.

+To run this workflow on a fork, add a repository secret named `SA_PASSWORD` under **Settings > Secrets and variables > Actions**.
+It must satisfy the SQL Server password policy (at least 8 characters, mixing upper case, lower case, and digits or symbols) and must not contain a single quote, which would break the container health check.

 ## Environment variables